Tag (2018 film): Plot

-Everyone meets up at the hospital where Hoagie tells them the truth: he had lied about Jerry quitting after the season because he wanted to reunite with his friends after he recently discovered a tumor on his liver; he was concerned that he might not be alive for the following year and was heartbroken at possibly dying without seeing Jerry finally get tagged.
-Jerry chooses to swallow his pride and allows Hoagie to tag him.
-The group starts the game again, running around the hospital as they did as children, and change their rules so Anna and Rebecca can play as well.
+Everyone meets up at the hospital, where Hoagie tells them he had lied about Jerry quitting after the season because he wanted to reunite with his friends after he himself recently discovered a tumor on his liver; he feared he might not be alive for the following year and was heartbroken at possibly dying without seeing Jerry get tagged.

+Jerry allows Hoagie to tag him out of pity.
+The group starts the game again and changes the rules so Anna and Rebecca can play as well.

-Before the credits roll, video clips and a photograph are displayed of the real group of ten men that inspired the film, who continue to play to this day.
+Before the credits roll, video clips and a photograph are displayed of the real group of ten men that inspired the film, who continue to play.
+During the credits, Jerry finally gets tagged.

 Cast

 Production

-The film is based on a real-life group of friends from Spokane, Washington, known for playing a month-long game of tag every May over a 28-year period, governed by a contract written by Patrick J. Schultheis.
+The film is based on a real-life group of friends from Spokane, Washington, known for playing a month-long game of tag every February over a 28-year period, governed by a contract written by Patrick J. Schultheis.
 The group was profiled in The Wall Street Journal in January 2013, after which they began receiving offers to adapt their story into a film.
 They sold the rights to their story the next month.
 It was initially developed with Will Ferrell and Jack Black in mind; however, both eventually left the project.

 By March 2016, Ferrell and Black were no longer attached to the project, Jeff Tomsic was set to direct the film, and Ed Helms and Tracy Morgan were cast.
 In April 2017, Jeremy Renner and Hannibal Buress joined the cast.
 Morgan then left the project due to scheduling conflict issues.
 In May, Jake Johnson and Annabelle Wallis were cast.
 Jon Hamm, Isla Fisher and Rashida Jones were cast in June, with filming due to begin in Atlanta, Georgia, later in the month, specifically on June 23, with casting for extras issued.
 Leslie Bibb was added to the cast as filming began on June 20.